carlosrodlop/terraform-lib/docs/aws/AWS_Solution_Architect.md

   - Always use strong and complex passwords on root account.
   - Paying account should be used for billing purposes only.
 Do not deploy resources into the paying account, into the root account or the master account.
   - Enable and disable AWS services using service control policies (SCPs) either on organisational units or on individual accounts.
+  - Use Case: An AWS Organization has an OU with multiple member accounts in it.
+The company needs to restrict the ability to launch only specific Amazon EC2 instance types.
+How can this policy be applied across the accounts with the least effort? => use a Service Control Policy (SCP) in the AWS Organization.
+The way you would do this is to create a deny rule that applies to anything that does not equal the specific instance type you want to allow.

 ### AWS OpsWorks